microsoft/artifacts-credprovider/README.md

 2. Untar the file
 3. Copy the `netcore` directory from the extracted archive to `$HOME\.nuget\plugins`

-Using the above is recommended, but as per [NuGet's plugin discovery rules](https://github.com/NuGet/Home/wiki/NuGet-Cross-Plat-Credential-Plugin#plugin-installation-and-discovery), alternatively you can install the credential provider to a location you prefer, and then set the environment variable NUGET_PLUGIN_PATHS to the .dll of the credential provider found in plugins\netcore\CredentialProvider.Microsoft\CredentialProvider.Microsoft.dll.
+Using the above is recommended, but as per [NuGet's plugin discovery rules](https://github.com/NuGet/Home/wiki/NuGet-cross-plat-authentication-plugin#plugin-installation-and-discovery), alternatively you can install the credential provider to a location you prefer, and then set the environment variable NUGET_PLUGIN_PATHS to the .dll of the credential provider found in plugins\netcore\CredentialProvider.Microsoft\CredentialProvider.Microsoft.dll.
 For example, $env:NUGET_PLUGIN_PATHS="my-alternative-location\CredentialProvider.Microsoft.dll".

+### Automatic usage
+- MSBuild in Visual Studio Developer Command Prompt with Visual Studio 15.9+
+- Azure DevOps Pipelines NuGet tasks (NuGetCommandV2) version 2.145.3+
+- NuGet tasks in Azure DevOps Server 2019 Update 1+

 ## Use